Internet Tips – A Beginners Guide to Filtering Spam

 No automatic filtering

-The first, but least safe option is to employ no automatic filtering.
-This would mean that you received all mail routinely whether it was junk or not.
+The first, but least safe option is to employ no automatic filtering of spam emails.
+This would mean that you’ll receive all mail routinely whether it was junk or not, including email threats.
 However, you could still block known spammers and other senders from whom you didn’t want to receive mail.

 Low filtering

-The second option is low filtering.
+The second option is low filtering of spam emails.
 This involves moving obvious spam to a junk folder.
 Low filtering can be useful if you don’t want to miss emails you want to receive that could otherwise be presumed to be junk if a higher filtering capacity was employed.

 High filtering

-High filtering is a great way to catch almost all forms of junk email, but it can sometimes result in messages you would have liked to receive being lost as well.
+High filtering is a great way to catch almost all forms of spam emails, but it can sometimes result in messages you would have liked to receive being lost as well.

-Safe list filtering should be used if you only want to receive mail from people you know and have placed on a safe list.
+Safe list filtering should be used if you only want to receive emails from people you know and have placed on a safe list.
 Any other mail is automatically filtered.

-[Recommended read: How to Avoid Falling for A Phishing Scam]
+Read also: How to Avoid Falling for A Phishing Scam

 Permanent removal

-The final option Windows offers is to opt for permanent removal of unsolicited mail.
-Such mail doesn’t go into a junk folder for you to check.
+The final option Windows offers is to opt for permanent removal of unsolicited emails.
+Such emails don’t go into a junk folder for you to check.
 Instead, all unsolicited messages and spam are permanently deleted before you get to see them.

 Like Windows Mail, most email programs allow people to select filtering options of their choice to suit their needs.
 Not choosing to use a filtering system at all can be a mistake, as viruses and annoying mail are generally posted electronically to email users en masse in this fashion.